FAQ

 Code Insights supports five tools out of the box:

-• Claude Code — parses JSONL session files from ~/.claude/projects/
+- Claude Code — parses JSONL session files from

-• Cursor — reads the SQLite state database (state.vscdb)
+~/.claude/projects/ - Cursor — reads the SQLite state database (

-• Codex CLI — parses rollout JSONL files from ~/.codex/sessions/
+state.vscdb) - Codex CLI — parses rollout JSONL files from

-• Copilot CLI — reads event JSONL files from ~/.copilot/session-state/
+~/.codex/sessions/ - Copilot CLI — reads event JSONL files from

-All tools are auto-detected during code-insights init.
+All supported tools are auto-detected.
 No per-tool configuration needed.
 See the Multi-Source Setup guide for platform-specific details.

 Is my data sent to the cloud?